oVirt/ovirt-site/source/wiki/asynctaskmanagerchangesdetailed.html.md

 #### Modifications to child Commands

-The child command that creates a task by calling CommandBase.createCommand also needs to be modified.
-So in the case CreateImageTemplateCommand is modified to override the method insertAsyncTaskPlaceHolders.
+The child command that creates a task by calling CommandBase.createTask also needs to be modified.
+So in this case CreateImageTemplateCommand is modified to override the method insertAsyncTaskPlaceHolders.
 The method calls CommandBase.createAsyncTask to create a place holder in the db and return the task id associated with it.

          private Guid taskId;
          protected void insertAsyncTaskPlaceHolders() {